ucsb-cs156/w22/_info/software.md

    To install `brew`, visit <https://brew.sh/> and follow the instructions.

-2. Java 11
+2. Java 17

-   Yes, we want Java 11.
-Not 12, Not 13, Not 14, and Not 15.
-Java 11.
+   Yes, we want Java 17.
+Not 8, Not 11, Not 18 or higher.
+Java 17.

-   To install Java 11 using brew, do this:
+   To install Java 17 using brew, do this:

    ```
    brew update
    brew tap AdoptOpenJDK/openjdk
-   brew install --cask adoptopenjdk11
+   brew install --cask adoptopenjdk17
    ```

    On later upgrades (e.g. from 11.0.6,10 -> 11.0.9.1,1) use:

    ```
    brew update
-   brew upgrade --cask adoptopenjdk11
+   brew upgrade --cask adoptopenjdk17
    ```

    To check if you now have Java 11, open a new Terminal window and do: